 - Sixth Form

-These include planting trees, beekeeping, hedge laying, timber framing, wood whittling, making chutneys and jams, weaving and spinning wool, and livestock management (pigs, chickens, sheep and alpaca).
-Over the course of the year, Block 3 students will experience a snapshot of each skill and watch real craftspeople at work.
-In addition to this, each group is assigned a garden plot and a polytunnel plot, as well as space in the greenhouse to grow a variety of fruit and vegetables over the year.
-Some of the produce grown is used by the students to prepare an end of year feast to which parents are invited.
-The remainder is used to make produce in the Bakehouse with our wood fired oven, where bread and other traditional food is made every week; groups take it in turns to work on this important element of school life.
+Every student who joins Bedales will get to experience Outdoor Work in Block 3.
+Rotating through a carousel of skills, all students gain some exposure to each area of ODW's rich variety of activities.
+These include planting trees, beekeeping, hedge-laying, timber framing, wood whittling, making chutneys and jams, weaving and spinning wool, and working with our livestock.
+Students are also assigned a garden plot and a polytunnel plot to help manage and grow a variety of fruit and vegetables over the year.
+The produce is used in the Bakehouse, where bread and other traditional food is made every week; groups take it in turns to work on this important element of school life.

-A typical session may see one group blacksmithing and making candlesticks whilst another group works in the wool room spinning wool.
-A group could be found in the polytunnels tending their vegetable plots, whilst the other makes quiche in the Bakehouse using our home-grown produce.
-An opportunity to deepen the skills developed on this course is available during the Bedales Assessed Course (BAC) option in Blocks 4-5.
+A typical week's session may see one group blacksmithing candle holders whilst another group works in the wool room spinning wool.
+Or one group could be found in the polytunnels tending their vegetable plots, another moving sheep, whilst the other makes quiche in the Bakehouse using homegrown produce.
+Students are not formally assessed in Block 3.
+An opportunity to deepen the skills developed on this course is available in the corresponding Bedales Assessed Course (BAC) option in Blocks 4 and 5 (Years 10 and 11).

 BAC Outdoor Work